Starting a home-based ECE service

 - must hold a first aid qualification (you can read more about this in the guidance for HS22).

 It is vital that care is taken during the selection process to assess the suitability of each potential educator.
 Working as a home-based educator will not suit everybody.
 A high level of individual responsibility and trust is required of an educator and, as the provision of the service often occurs in the home of the educator, there must be a willingness on the educator’s part to open their home to others.
 It is important that other family members are also comfortable with this happening.

 The service provider and coordinator are responsible for matching educators and families and for ensuring that educators’ practices promote the education, health and safety of children enrolled in the service.
 As the responsible body, service providers must ensure that educators are provided with adequate equipment and resources, support, advice and training in early childhood education.

 All licensed home-based education and care service providers must ensure that any person who has physically ill-treated or abused or committed a crime against children is excluded from coming into contact with children in the care of an educator.

-Service providers must also ensure worked safety checking has been completed in line with the Vulnerable Children’s Act 2014.
+Service providers must ensure worker safety checking has been completed in line with the Children’s Act 2014.

 Please note the Education and Training Act 2020(external link) also requires adults aged 17 years or over who live in the home to be Police vetted as well.
 The Police vet must be obtained even if the person is unlikely to be present when the licensed home-based education and care service is provided.